Do you take out a policy in the learner's name, can you add a learner driver to your policy, or do you choose short term

-The insurance works in addition to any cover already in place on the car and you can choose a 30,60 or 90-day policy term.
+The insurance works in addition to any cover already in place on the car and you can choose a seven, 30, 60 or 90-day policy term.

 While a learner driver is taking lessons and looking for every available opportunity to practice driving, the option to become a named driver on an existing policy may be discussed, but what does that mean exactly?

 There will likely be both an administration fee for the change to documents and an amendment to your overall premium as the risk will have changed.